Commonists/CommonsDownloader/README.md

 You can adjust the verbosity level with the `-v` and `-q` flags: use `-v` to display DEBUG-level messages, `-q` to silence INFO-level messages.

 Installation
 ------------

-Easiest way to install is to use `pip`:
+Easiest way to install is to use `pip` from the Python Package Index:

-    pip install git+git://github.com/Commonists/CommonsDownloader.git#egg=CommonsDownloader
+    pip install CommonsDownloader

 Alternatively, you can clone the repository and install it using `setuptools`:

     python setup.py install

-This will install the executable script `download_from_Wikimedia_Commons.py`
+This will install the executable script `download_from_Wikimedia_Commons`